alexhunsley/input-magazine-articles-extractor/README.md

 You'll need to install qpdf (e.g. `brew install qpdf`).

-There is also a script that can generate pngs showing where in the publish run of input articles of a certain type appeared (visualiseInput.py).
+There is also a script that can generate pngs showing where in the publish run of input articles of a certain type appeared (`visualiseInput.py`).
-You'll have to install pillow first (`pip install pillow`).
+To run this you'll have to install pillow (`pip install pillow`).

 # Stats on INPUT magazine contents